 Read and follow the directions, making special note of those that regulate page limitations or word counts.

-Don’t handicap yourself with a too-long personal statement, or one that’s so short; it fails to take advantage of this critical opportunity to sell yourself.
+Don’t curb yourself with a too-long personal statement, or one that’s so short; it fails to take advantage of this critical opportunity to sell yourself.
 You don’t want to look like someone who can’t follow directions, let alone someone who lacks enough self-esteem and self-awareness to make a good presentation of personal value.

 Answer anything you’re required to answer.